 They are an intelligent breed, but sometimes misuse their cleverness in order to get their own way.

-A pomchi full grown measures a height of 6 – 9 inches at the shoulder and weighs in at a maximum of 18 pounds.
+Fully-grown they measure a height of 6 – 9 inches at the shoulder and weigh in at a maximum of 18 pounds.

-The pomchi lifespan is around 12 to 18 years, with this impressive pomchi life expectancy meaning they should be a faithful companion for many years to come.
+Their lifespan is around 12 to 18 years, with this impressive life expectancy meaning they should be a faithful companion for many years to come.

-The coat color largely depends on which of the parents dominates, with black pomchi arising when one parent is a black Pomeranian, with the white pomchi being a rarity and the fawn pomchi being the closest in color to this.
+The coat color largely depends on which of the parents dominates, with black ones arising when one parent is a black Pomeranian, with the white being a rarity and the fawn being the closest in color to this.

-Pomchis as a rule are hardy little dogs, but some words of warning about the potential for health problems.
+As a rule they are hardy little dogs, but some words of warning about the potential for health problems.

 Both the Pomeranian and Chihuahua are associated with certain inherited health conditions, which could be passed down and then show up in the Pomchi.

-Any one of these conditions could affect the pomchi adult’s quality of life or incur costly vet bills.
+Any of these conditions could affect their quality of life or incur costly vet bills.

-The full grown pomchi requires regular brushing to keep that magnificent coat knot free.
+They require regular brushing to keep that magnificent coat knot-free.

 They have a double coat with a particularly plush fluffy undercoat which can quickly become choked with shed fur if it is not groomed out regularly.